Incomplete applications cannot be considered

 Vitae: All Biology and HES graduate applicants must upload a vitae to the application in lieu of the resume.
 Any other graduate applicants, who have a vitae, can also upload a vitae in lieu of the resume.
 The vitae must be in .pdf format.

 Transcripts: All applicants must upload a web-based or an unofficial transcript from the Academic Records office that has been saved in .pdf format.
 Transcripts must include Fall 2013 grades.
 Fall grades will be available beginning December 20.
 Please be aware the Academic Records office will be closed December 23, through January 1.
 December Intersession grades will be available beginning January 24.
-Some departmental scholarships require transcript from other institutions.
+Some departmental scholarships also require transcripts from other institutions.

 Accessing your web-based transcript: Log into oZONE and click on Academics at the top of the page.
 Click on Transcript in the Academic Profile Section, then click Submit to view the transcript.